VernissageApp/VernissageServer/Sources/VernissageServer/VernissageServer.docc/HostVernissageServer.md

 In production environment you can override configuration parameters by environment variables.
 For example if you want to set custom `baseAddress` you have to define variable: `VERNISSAGE_BASEADDRESS`, etc.

+## Sentry

+It is possible to send application errors to the Sentry central logging system.
+To do this, set appropriate environment variables:

+- `SENTRY_DSN` - for writing Vernissage Server (API) logs
+- `SENTRY_DSN_WEB` - for writing Vernissage Web logs

 ## Docker

 In production environments, it is best to use a [docker image](https://hub.docker.com/repository/docker/mczachurski/vernissage-server).